usafa-astro-201/2024-spring/01 student information/README.md

 Markdown is a text-based markup language.
 You can edit it in any text editor, but it’s easiest in a markdown editor such as marktext.

-In marktext, you can press `ctrl-e` at any time to toggle  source mode.
+In marktext, you can press `ctrl`-`e` at any time to toggle  source mode.
 Doing this in an existing file (such as this one) will reveal the syntax used for markdown features.

 Take a look at syntax for elements of this file.